HanielHernandez/reign-front-end-developer-challenge/README.md

 ## Component docs

-you can find more info about the components created for this project at the [docs folder](docs/index.md)
+you can find more info about the project's components at the [docs folder](docs/index.md)